 Make sure when you're selecting a protein, that it's not a full meal-replacement shake.
 There is a significant difference and the meal replacement shakes will give you unpredictable results.
 Plus, they're higher in calories and more expensive!

-A Few Protein Baking Recipes to get you started!
+7 Protein Baking Recipes you will LOVE!

 That’s it!
 With these rules in mind, you should be able to come up with all kinds of amazing, gluten-free protein treats.
 Good luck with your protein adventures!